 Attractions include a one-room schoolhouse, an Indian encampment, and a turn of the century main street.
 The play barn, various playgrounds, and children’s garden are especially geared towards preschool field trips!

 Johnson County Museum

-This museum was renovated in 2017 and features such time-honored favorites as KidScape and the 1950s All-Electric House.
-Check out the museum’s free day, coming up June 2!
+This museum was renovated in 2017.
+Today it features time-honored favorites such as KidScape and the 1950s All-Electric House.

 Kaleidoscope at Crown Center provides free 40-minute art sessions for children and their parents.
 Free tickets are on a first-come, first-serve basis.